IHE/PCC.QEDm/input/pagecontent/PCC-44.md

 ###### 2:3.44.4.1.2.1.1 Simple Observations Option Search Parameters

-When supporting the Simple Observations Option, the Clinical Data Consumer supplies and the Clinical Data Source SHALL support the FHIR [Observation]({{site.data.fhir.path}}observation.html) Resource and be at least capable of processing the search parameters combinations as specified by the
+When supporting the Simple Observations Option, the Clinical Data Consumer supplies, and the Clinical Data Source SHALL support, the FHIR [Observation]({{site.data.fhir.path}}observation.html) Resource and be at least capable of processing the search parameters combinations as specified by the